 This activities and attractions pass is a good way to save money while you fully explore all that Cancun has to offer.
 Still, it’s not a great fit for everybody’s travel plans.
-So, let’s take a look at what the pass offers and see if grabbing a Go Cancun Card is a good idea for you!
+So, let’s take a look at what the pass offers and see if grabbing a Go Cancun Pass is a good idea for you!

-Go Cancun Card: How It Works
+Go Cancun Pass: How It Works

-Using the Go Cancun Card is simple.
-After you purchase the pass, you can choose to carry it on your smartphone (using the Go City Card app) or print a paper copy.
+Using the Go Cancun Pass is simple.
+After you purchase the pass, you can choose to carry it on your smartphone (using the Go City app) or print a paper copy.
 To activate it, simply present your pass at the gate of an included attraction for it to be scanned.
 This also serves as your admission ticket for the attraction.
 After that, just scan your pass at each attraction, visiting as many spots as you’d like.

 Keep in mind that the pass runs according to calendar days.
 Regardless of the time of day you activate the pass, doing so counts as day number one.
 So, it usually makes sense to activate your pass early in the morning – allowing you more time for sightseeing on the first day.

-Attractions Included on the Go Cancun Card
+Attractions Included on the Go Cancun Pass

-- Parasailing ($60)
+- Parasailing Adventure ($60)

 - Catamaran Sailing ($70)

 - Columbus Romantic Dinner Cruise ($89)